What are pseudo scrap/rejects and slippage in quality assurance (QA)?

 Learn more in our brochure

-sentin GmbH develops and distributes visual inspection systems based on artificial intelligence for industrial use.
-Take your quality control to the next level – learn more about a sentin VISION system here.
+sentin GmbH develops and distributes inspection software based on artificial intelligence for industrial use.
+Take your quality control to the next level – learn more about the sentin EXPLORER in our brochure.